Identification of taxon through classification with partial reject options: Model formulation

 \subsection{Example model fit}

-We now have the tools to fit the model to our primary data set, that on the four species of \textit{Acrocephalus} genus.
+We now have the tools to fit a classification model to our \textit{Acrocephalus} data described in Section \ref{case}.
 As we can tell from the end of Section \ref{case}, all traits are obfuscated in some way (many are missing), there is one covariate influencing the interpretation of the trait values and we have reason to believe there are different covariance classes.

 Our trait vectors $Y_{ij}$ are attributed to species $i=1,\ldots,4$, where $i=1$ corresponds to Eurasian Reed Warbler, $i=2$ to Marsh Warbler, $i=3$ to Paddyfield Warbler and $i=4$ to Blyth's Reed Warbler, whereas $j = 1,\ldots,n_i$ denote individual birds within species.
 Each $Y_{ij}$ is of length $q=3$, where $Y_{ij1}$ is the \emph{wing length}, $Y_{ij2}$ is the \emph{notch length} and $Y_{ij3}$ is the \emph{notch position}.
 All traits are obfuscated, but in different ways: $Y_{ij1}$ is continuous, but rounded to nearest integer on a millimeter scale; $Y_{ij2}$ is continuous, but rounded to nearest half millimeter; whereas $Y_{ij3}$ is ordered categorical.